Bun/dash/README.md

 ## Configuration

-A dashboard panel consists of a YAML-based configuration file located in the `conf` directory.
-The default file is called `main.yaml`.
+A dashboard panel is defined as an HTML-like page located in the `conf` directory.
+The default panel is called `main.html`.
+The HTML syntax has the following properties:

+* Elements defined in the `<head>` section of the panel will be copied to the page as-is.
+You can use this to include custom stylesheets.

+* The panel definition goes in the `<body>` section.
+  Elements that have the `dash-entity` attribute will be (re)rendered every time Home Assistant updates the element state/attributes.

+* Templates can be created by creating `<dash-template>` elements in `<head>`.
+  This way you only have to define repetative code once.
+  The template must have an attribute `dash-template-id` that defines its name.
+  Refer to the template by setting the `dash-template` attribute on an entity element.

+* If an element has the `dash-panel` attribute, clicking on that element will load the panel that was specified.

+* You can use arbitrary HTML elements, with the exception of `<script>` elements.
+  Scripts that are defined in the `<head>` section will be evaluated before *any* template is rendered.
-The panel is defined as a tree of elements that closely reflects the HTML that will be produced.
+  If a script is defined within an element that has the `dash-entity` attribute, it will be evaluated only for that template.

-Three types of elements can be defined:

-* `entity`: Elements that are linked to a single entity.
-Every time the state of the entity changes, its template is rendered and its dataset properties are updated.

-* `panel`: Provides a button which can be used to load another panel.

-* `element`: generic elements, used to build the structure of the document.
-  These elements do not have an entity associated with them and will never be updated.
-  Note that defining the `element` property for a panel or entity element overrides their default element type.

-Every element can also include any of the following properties:

-* `element`: controls the element tag name
-* `display`: defines the template for how the text of the element itself is rendered
-* `template`: select a template (alternative to `display`)
-* `vars`: additional static variables to be used in a script or template
-* `children`: a list of elements rendered as children of this element
-* `class`: sets the class attribute
-* `style`: sets the style attribute
-* `title`: sets the title attribute
-* `dataset`: each key-value pair defined under dataset will be defined as dataset attribute

-### Display templates
+### Template syntax

+HADash supports Handlebars templates for entity elements.
-The following variables provided by Home Assistant can be used:
+The following variables provided by Home Assistant can be used in these templates:

 * `entity_id`
 * `state`
 * `attributes`

-Template render helpers:
+In addition, all the dataset attributes (`data-*`) of the entity element are also made available.

+Some template render helpers are also defined:

 * `{{pic IMG}}`: used to render entity images (using `attributes.entity_picture`)